Skip to main content

 Please read limitations section!

-Mock tracks all method calls and allows defining their answers.
+Mock tracks all functions and properties calls and allows defining their answers.

-To create a mock of BooksRepository use mock function:
+To create a mock of given type, use mock function:

-If you call a method that has no defined behaviour, runtime exception is thrown.
+If you call a member function that has no defined behavior, runtime exception is thrown.
 It's dictated by MockMode.strict.

 Mock modes